ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   - HASH_INPUT is the binary representation of HASH_INPUT_TEXT.

-* If the access token response is encoded in JSON, then HASH_INPUT is the binary representation of the text string conveyed by the "access_token" parameter, if this was included in the access token response.
+* If the access token response is encoded in JSON, then HASH_INPUT is the binary representation of the text string that would be conveyed by the "access_token" parameter, if this was included in the access token response.

 Once determined HASH_INPUT as defined above, a hash value of HASH_INPUT is generated as per {{Section 6 of RFC6920}}.
 The resulting output in binary format is used as the token hash.
 Note that the used binary format embeds the identifier of the used hash function in the first byte of the computed token hash.